She/he Sheds and Tiny Houses

 2. Legal and Zoning Issues

 You will need to do research about permitting in your state and community before you move forward.
-Considerations will be if you plan to add plumbing and a permanent foundation.
+Some considerations are if you plan to add plumbing and a permanent foundation.
 These are important factors to discuss with your local zoning department to see what is allowed.

 For permanent tiny homes, if you are placing this structure on your property, you will need to contact the zoning department to be sure that you are allowed a second living structure on your property and discover the requirements for building on your land regarding minimum square footage as well as foundation, plumbing, and utility requirements.
 You do not want to design the perfect house and then find out it is 25 square feet too small to be legal!